DecentDB vs SQLite: When to Choose Which¶

 If your application depends on these tuning knobs, SQLite is the right tool.

--- SQLite: multiset difference (preserves duplicate counts)
+-- Both DecentDB and SQLite: multiset difference (preserves duplicate counts)

 SELECT item_id FROM inventory EXCEPT ALL SELECT item_id FROM sold;